Back on the skis: 7 reasons to start skiing again

 Haven’t skied in a while?
 No problem, cheer up!
 Modern equipment and versatile ski resorts make it easier than ever to get back on the skis.
 In addition, winter sports keep you physically and mentally fit, offer unique nature experiences and are simply fun.

-There are many “former” winter sports enthusiasts who hit the slopes when they were young, but then stopped going to the mountains for years for a variety of reasons: family, financial situation, physical fitness, lack of equipment and, last but not least, doubts about their own ability: can I still do it at all?
-No doubt, it’s easier than ever.
-The modern equipment practically skis itself, many ski resorts are beginner-friendly and the vast majority of destinations offer special courses for beginners with previous knowledge.
-So it’s worth taking a close look.
+There are many ‘former’ winter sports enthusiasts who used to hit the slopes in their younger days but then, for a variety of reasons, haven’t been back to the mountains for years: family commitments, financial circumstances, physical fitness, a lack of equipment and, not least, doubts about their own ability: ‘Can I still do this?’
+There’s no question about it – it’s easier than ever.
+Modern equipment practically skis itself, many ski resorts are extremely beginner-friendly, and the vast majority of destinations offer special courses for beginners with some prior experience.
+So it’s well worth taking a closer look.

-1. Back on ski no matter what age
+1. Back on the skis no matter what age

 Let’s start with a reassuring fact: there is generally no age-related restriction on venturing onto the boards for the first time or again after a long period of abstinence.
 Provided you don’t have any form of medical condition, there’s nothing to be said against (re)learning to ski, even at an older age.
 Whether you are 20, 40 or 60 years old – with the right guidance from a professional ski instructor, you can (re)learn the right turn in the snow within a few hours.
 A crucial point for unrestricted skiing pleasure is to lose the fear of the descent.
 The head plays a major role in skiing, and the associated fear of injury inhibits and further increases the risk of injury.
 But this hurdle can also be overcome with professional support.